AceDataCloud/OpenAIAPI/docs/openai_images_edits_api_integration_guide.md

   -F 'prompt=Create a lovely gift basket with these this items in it'
 ```

 When using this interface for the first time, we need to fill in at least four pieces of information: one is `authorization`, which can be selected directly from the dropdown list.
 The other parameter is `model`, which is the category of the OpenAI official model we choose to use; here we mainly have one model, details can be found in the models we provide.
-Another parameter is `prompt`, which is the input prompt for generating the image.
+Another parameter is `prompt`, which is the input for generating the image.
 The last parameter is `image`, which requires the path of the image to be edited, as shown in the image below:

 <p><img src="https://cdn.acedata.cloud/jw9iwu.png" width="500" class="m-auto"></p>